kinano/go-mongo-docker/README.md

 https://github.com/oxequa/realize

 ## Deploy to EBS
+* Create a DB on Mongo DB Atlas (or any Mongo DB cloud provider)
 * Build a medium EBS environment (MongoDB driver used in this app was failing to compile on small instances)
 * Remember to generate and use an EC2 key pair to be able to ssh into the created EC2 instance
 * Upload the `Dockerrun.aws.json` to EBS